dgraves4/datafun-01-attr/README.md

-# datafun-01-attr
+# Create a New Python Module (Company Byline)
-Python Project Module 1
+This is the module 1 project for Data Analytics fundamentals.
+The goal is to create a company byline which also displays discriptive statistics using fundamentals learned in module 1.